PlanQK/planqk-platform-samples/coding-templates/docker/template-README.md

 ### ${PROJECT_LANG}

-To run the application using ${PROJECT_LANG}, make sure you have ${PROJECT_LANG} installed on your system, navigate to the root directory of the project, and run the following command:
+To run the service locally using ${PROJECT_LANG}, make sure you have ${PROJECT_LANG} installed on your system, navigate to the root directory of the project, and run the following command:

 ```bash
 ${PROJECT_RUN_COMMAND}
 ```

-The application reads the input data from the file `/var/input/data.json` by default.
+The service logic reads the input data from the file `/var/input/data.json` by default.
 If the file is not found, it falls back to the `./input/data.json` file.
-The application also reads parameters from the file `/var/input/params.json` by default.
+The service logic also reads parameters from the file `/var/input/params.json` by default.
 If the file is not found, it falls back to the `./input/params.json` file, otherwise it assumes that `round_up` is `false`.

 ### Docker

-To run the application using Docker, make sure you have Docker installed on your system, navigate to the root directory of the project, and run the following commands:
+To run the service using Docker, make sure you have Docker installed on your system, navigate to the root directory of the project, and run the following commands:

 ```bash
 docker build -t ${PROJECT_NAME} .